MustafaHelwa/hArduino/Indoor_Home_Seedling_System/08_Final_Project/Readme.md

 ## Work Inroduction:
-In this project, we'll use any Arduino board (I'll use Arduino Mega for further work on the same board) and all tools that have been used in the previous microProjects
+In this project, we'll use any Arduino board (I'll use Arduino Mega for further work on the same board) and all tools that have been used in the previous microProjects.
+You can refer to microProject page to see the details of each module.

 ## Wiring: